< Back to blog

 • Rolled up: Payments are added to the loan and repaid when the bridging loan is cleared.

-All in all, bridging loans are useful and can offer a successful solution for property investors or developers, but they are sophisticated products and there as is a myriad of lenders, it really is best to consult a professional broker who can guide you through the process of when and where to set one up to work to your best advantage.
+All in all, bridging loans are useful and can offer a successful solution for property investors or developers, but they are sophisticated products and there is a myriad of lenders, it really is best to consult a professional broker who can guide you through the process of when and where to set one up to work to your best advantage.